Wisconsin ATV/OHM Laws and Regulations

 These vehicles have been increasing in popularity during the past decade.
 As trails and recreation areas become more crowded, it’s especially important for people to operate these vehicles safely and responsibly.

 Most states and provinces that have mandatory education requirements will accept the Offroad Safety Certificate.
 (This is known as “reciprocity.”)
-If you plan to snowmobile in another state, make sure you check that state’s reciprocity laws before doing so.
+If you plan to operate in another state or province, make sure you check their reciprocity laws before doing so.

 Wisconsin Department of Natural Resources